jowrig/Fabrikam-Project-Jojo/workshops/ws-coe-aug27/COE-COMPLETE-SETUP-GUIDE.md

 - ✅ Creating a GitHub account (if needed)
 - ✅ Forking the Fabrikam project
 - ✅ Deploying to your Azure subscription
-- ✅ Setting up automated CI/CD pipelines
+- ✅ Setting up automated CI/CD pipelines with automated workflow fixing
 - ✅ Configuring authentication and testing

-**⏱️ Estimated time: 30-45 minutes**
+**⏱️ Estimated time: 25-35 minutes** *(Reduced due to automated workflow fixing)*

 ---